Meet the TCFF moderators for 2016!

 V Prasad - A screenwriter and director, Prasad’s produced work includes the theatrical release Ocean of Pearls, which was developed in the Film Independent Screenwriters Lab.
 Other screenplays include Sid Says, which won the Lawrence Kasdan Scholarship in Creative Writing and Radha’s Prayer, developed in the IFP/West Director’s Lab.
 Prasad holds an MFA in Screenwriting from the American Film Institute and teaches the craft at the University of Michigan in Ann Arbor and the UCLA Extension Writer’s Program.
 Over the years, his students have come from all walks of life, from film students to building contractors, doctors, kindergarten teachers and even a Bond girl.
 As a story consultant, Prasad has lent his expertise to many companies including Working Title, BET, and Lion’s Gate providing development notes on projects as diverse as The Punisher and State of Play.
 In addition to his work as a filmmaker, instructor and consultant, Prasad has also served as a programmer for the Indian Film Festival of Los Angeles specializing in films from South India and the Indian Diaspora.
 Currently, Prasad is in post-production on Consideration, his directorial debut.

-Matthew Solomon (PhD, UCLA) is an associate professor in the Department of Screen Arts and Cultures at the University of Michigan, where he teaches film history and film theory and directs the PhD program.
-He is the author of a new book about Chaplin’s The Gold Rush for the BFI Film Classics series that will be available at the TCFF, as well as the author of Disappearing Tricks: Silent Film, Houdini, and the New Magic of the Twentieth Century, which won the Kraszna-Krausz Award for best moving image book in 2011, and the editor of Fantastic Voyages of the Cinematic Imagination: Georges Méliès’s Trip to the Moon, published with a critical edition DVD.
-He is at work on a book about Méliès and the modern world.
+Matthew Solomon (PhD, UCLA) is an associate professor in the Department of Screen Arts and Cultures at the University of Michigan, where he teaches film history and film theory.
+He is the author of a 2015 book about The Gold Rush for the BFI Film Classics series, and the author of Disappearing Tricks: Silent Film, Houdini, and the New Magic of the Twentieth Century, which won the Kraszna-Krausz Award for best moving image book in 2011, as well as the editor of Fantastic Voyages of the Cinematic Imagination: Georges Méliès’s Trip to the Moon, which was published with a critical edition DVD.
+He is at work on a book prospectively titled "Méliès: Incoherent Glimpses of the Modern World."

 Oliver Thornton is an EMMY® Award-winning writer/producer who has worked with broadcast stations and independent production companies to produce a range of projects from PSA campaigns to full-length documentaries and series.
 He was the co-writer and co-producer of the EMMY® Award-winning Think Squad series on Detroit Public Television as well as the documentaries Blue Ice: The Story of Michigan Hockey and Detroit Titan Court Report: Legends & Traditions broadcast on FSN Detroit.
 His recent projects include Feel Grand with Jane Seymour, a nationally distributed talk show through American Public Television, as well as pre-production for a documentary on filmmaker John Sayles.